 The relevant infection control regulations in public areas also apply to public areas on the university campus.

-2. Germany is subject to travel restrictions when entering the country from many states.
-These are issued by the Federal Ministry of the Interior (BMI).
-Please inform yourself before your trip at the BMI, which regulations apply for the country from which you are entering Germany.
-These regulations must be strictly adhered to.
+2. Travel restrictions and quarantine regulations apply to Germany when entering from many countries.
+Please inform yourself before your trip at the Federal Foreign Office which regulations apply in detail to the country from which you are entering Germany.
+These regulations must be strictly observed.